SanketKuwar/SanketKuwar/README.md

 ### Glad to see you here! &nbsp;

 Enthusiastic and detail-oriented data engineering enthusiast with a strong foundation in database management, ETL processes, and data modeling.
-Armed with hands-on experience in Python and SQL, eager to contribute analytical skills and passion for optimizing data workflows in an entry-level data engineering role. 🚀
+Armed with hands-on experience in Python and SQL, eager to contribute analytical skills and passion for optimizing data workflows in a data engineering role. 🚀

 I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Javascript, Azure, AWS, Databricks, snowflake, etc.